Comprehensive Guide to Deploying, Configuring, and Managing SourceTraq as a Containerized Self-Hosted Service

 To update SourceTraq settings such as adding new integrations, changing schedules, or editing authentication details:

-Chrome Path: By default, the Docker container uses the bundled Chromium version for Puppeteer.
+Chrome Path: By default, the Docker container uses the bundled Chromium version.
 If preferred, you may specify a custom Chrome executable path in the config file under the chromePath property.
 This supports using a different Chrome installation by absolute path.

-Network Wait Timeout: The networkWaitTimeout configuration controls how long Puppeteer waits for network requests to complete before generating the PDF.
+Network Wait Timeout: The networkWaitTimeout configuration controls how long the process would wait for the network requests to complete before generating the PDF.
 Default is 120000 milliseconds (2 minutes).
 Adjust this if your environment has slower API response times.

 SMTP configuration options are included in the config file for sending generated PDF reports automatically via email.
 Current support includes properties like: